tarikulrabbyakashnovel007/Rockerz-Privacy-Policy/README.md

 ## 4. This Privacy Policy doesn't answer my question.
 What should I do?

 #### You can reach us by the following methods:
-- Join our [Support Server](https://discord.gg/insrxd) on discord
+- Join our [Support Server](https://discord.gg/Vrqt8VH94r) on discord
-- Contact me on discord [discord.gg/insrxd](https://discord.gg/insrxd)
+- Contact me on discord [Discord](https://discord.gg/Vrqt8VH94r)
 - Server invite invalid or channels locked ?
-You can contact me via my email address: ishannnhere@proton.me
+You can contact me via my email address: tarikulontop@gmail.com

 ## 5. How can we delete our entire data?